redeyeredline/cliparr/MIGRATION_CHECKLIST.md

-  the home page randomly refrehses. repeatedly fix scroll bars site wide to remove the up and down arrows properly add an alphabet bar to the import modal a previous chat was going to review tdarr to see its mongo db setup in the background to advise on more robust db solution
+  the home page randomly refrehses. repeatedly fix scroll bars site wide to remove the up and down arrows properly add an alphabet bar to the import modal we lost the tooltip on why the import refresh is grayed out a previous chat was going to review tdarr to see its mongo db setup in the background to advise on more robust db solution